-Having the ability to access to over 100-100,000 hours of footage information on a centralized high speed server with readily available SMPTE (Society of Motion Picture and Television Engineers), EDL, YUV component, SDI, MPEG, Audio, still, or Uncompressed source footage has now become a reality with the Metropolis Optical based Nomadic storage system.
+Having the ability to access to over 100-100,000 hours of footage information on a centralized high-speed server with readily available SMPTE (Society of Motion Picture and Television Engineers), EDL, YUV component, SDI, MPEG, Audio, still, or Uncompressed source footage has now become a reality with the Metropolis Optical-based Nomadic storage system.

 The operator spends much less time looking for footage, with the simple "Command Find" function or Windows Based "Search (Browse) Network Volumes" operators can find the desired file within seconds at around 100-100,000 hours of footage information.
 Queued projects disappear from the desktop machine in less than thirty seconds.
-Today's technology offers a tremendous amount of options for field recording - from simple tape, which is more rare but still done, to a removable media like P2, compact flash, CF cards and many more, including acquisition of the content on portable drives.
+Today's technology offers a tremendous amount of options for field recording - from simple tape, which is rare but still done, to a removable media like P2, compact flash, CF cards, and many more, including the acquisition of the content on portable drives.
 Moving the drives to production involves 6 steps which we have covered in the production area, so now we are going to focus on the advantages of having the Metropolis solution in a Flypack in the field, and the benefits that it delivers for field applications.
-The workflow below shows the six step process that is involved in getting the content to production.
-While the steps are simple, at this point the process becomes extremely expensive if you try to increase the bandwidth requirement and the quality of the data that is being captured direct from the camera.
-It is common to maintain an MPEG compression which overcomes this tedious duplication process, but sacrifices quality.
+The workflow below shows the six-step process that is involved in getting the content to production.
+While the steps are simple, at this point the process becomes extremely expensive if you try to increase the bandwidth requirement and the quality of the data that is being captured directly from the camera.
+It is common to maintain a MPEG compression that overcomes this tedious duplication process but sacrifices quality.
 The biggest benefit of utilizing the Metropolis workflow in field recording is the enormous cost savings.
 The same drives from the field are used for preview and playback and can be taken directly to post-production, removing the need for all the other steps and maintaining a much higher bandwidth.
 There is no more need for duplication, data transfer or additional drives.

 The following are additional benefits of using Metropolis in FlyPack:

-Once the Flypack is brought into post, you simply connect the optical cable from the Flypack to the post fiber channel switch.
-When you power up you are able to access the media portion of the content and can begin working and editing directly from Metropolis media drive, the same media drive that you used initially to capture your content at best possible resolution that your camera can offer without any sacrifice in quality.
-GVS offers the Nomadic 2U Optical media storage designed specifically to operate with low power consumption and noise reduction in order to make the product more suited for studio setting.
+Once the Flypack is brought into the post, you simply connect the optical cable from the Flypack to the post-fiber channel switch.
+When you power up you are able to access the media portion of the content and can begin working and editing directly from Metropolis media drive, the same media drive that you used initially to capture your content at the best possible resolution that your camera can offer without any sacrifice in quality.
+GVS offers the Nomadic 2U Optical media storage designed specifically to operate with low power consumption and noise reduction in order to make the product more suited for a studio setting.

-If post requires continuous editing, you simply remove the Nomadic Optical media drives and replace them with a new set.
+If the post requires continuous editing, you simply remove the Nomadic Optical media drives and replace them with a new set.
 This is ideal for companies that are always on go, and require the ability to do constant filming.